2025/26 Strategic Initiatives Grant Round

 The Tasmanian Community Fund will make decisions about Strategic Initiatives grants through the year.

 Funding awarded to date is included in the below table.
-This will be updated as funding is awarded.

 | Applicant Name | Project Title | Project Outline | Funding Allocation | Location |